telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 the former) is generated from the given template (or the default found at ``resources/templates/`` folder).

-Apart from these, a log file will be written with all logged info in a Sanity Check execution, based on its handlers configuration (`resources/logging_sanitychecks.conf`).
-When test cases involve VM launching, just before deleting the VM, *FIHealth Sanity Checks* will try to get the Nova Console-Log of that VM and it will write the content in a new file `novaconsole_{region_name}_{server_id}.log`.
+Additionally, a log file is written with all logged info in a Sanity Check execution, based on its handlers configuration (`resources/logging_sanitychecks.conf`).
+When test cases involve VM launching, just before deleting the VM, *FIHealth Sanity Checks* tries to get the Nova Console-Log of that VM and it writes the content in a new file `test_novaconsole_{region_name}_{server_id}.log`.
-If the Console-Log is empty or it was impossible to be retrieved, the file will not be generated.
-These files are only generated whether the log level is set tu *DEBUG*.
+If the Console-Log is empty, it was impossible to be retrieved or the log level is set tu *DEBUG*, the file is not generated.

 The script ``commons/result_analyzer.py`` is invoked to create a summary report ``test_results.txt``.
 It will analyze the status of each region using